blank LMU Munich TS Group, LMU

 We strongly support our group members in their science and further development, and we are particularly proud of the awards and independent grants our group members are earning.
 Researchers will find a flexible and interdisciplinary environment to master skills from organic synthesis and cell biology to in vivo biology, and can take advantage of our collaborations with groups in Germany, Switzerland, the Netherlands, Sweden, USA, and France, as well as our involvement in several collaborative research networks.

 Basic research into novel methods for selectively targeting bioactivity is the keystone of our group.
-We are supported by the DFG to work on several biochemical targets, through an Emmy Noether grant (photochemical tools for tubulin biology) and consortia SFB1032 (spatiotemporal control in biophysical networks) and SPP1926 (next-generation photopharmacology); our imaging research is supported by Boehringer Ingelheim Stiftung; and we remain associated to the DFG SFB152 for developing chemical biology tools for TRP channels.
+The DFG has supported several lines of work, through an Emmy Noether grant (photochemical tools for tubulin biology) and consortia SFB1032 (spatiotemporal control in biophysical networks), SPP1926 (next-generation photopharmacology), and SFB152 for (chemical tools for TRP channels).
+Our imaging research is supported by Boehringer Ingelheim Stiftung.

-Translating our research to application in cancer diagnosis and treatment is also an important goal for us, and we recently completed two translational medicine projects: BMBF GO-Bio project NanoCapture testing redox-targeted and cytoskeletal-modulating methods to selectively deliver therapeutics to tumors; and BMWi EXIST project CytoSwitch developing photoswitchable antimitotics for cancer therapy.
+Translating our research to application in cancer diagnosis and treatment is also an important goal for us.
+We have completed two translational medicine projects: BMBF GO-Bio project NanoCapture testing redox-targeted and cytoskeletal-modulating methods to selectively deliver therapeutics to tumors; and BMWi EXIST project CytoSwitch developing photoswitchable antimitotics for cancer therapy.